Should I Become a Park Naturalist?

-Park naturalists, largely employed by local, state and national parks, work directly with the public to educate and inform them about the natural surroundings.
+Park naturalists work directly with the public to educate individuals about the environment.
 Addressing visitor needs and providing information, they must be knowledgeable about park history, features and attractions.
-Park naturalists conduct tours of the grounds and they serve as protectors of government property.
+Park naturalists conduct tours of the grounds and serve as protectors of government property.
 Working in all types of weather conditions is required, and naturalists may sometimes have to deal with demanding or difficult park visitors.
-These workers have a full-time workweek around normal business hours.
+Park naturalists have a full-time workweek during typical business hours.

 |Degree Level||Bachelor's degree|